 Giving Compass’ Take:

-• Exponent Philanthropy and Fund for Shared Insight highlight multiple funders’ thoughts on how to acknowledge and evaluate the power dynamics in philanthropic relationships.
+• Exponent Philanthropy and Fund for Shared Insight highlight multiple funders’ thoughts on acknowledging and evaluating the power dynamics in philanthropic relationships.

-• Many donors talk about building trust as the primary function that will lead to better relations and successful programs.
-However, what are the main barriers for funders and grantees in achieving trust?
+• Many donors talk about building trust as the primary path toward better relations and successful programs.
+However, what are the main barriers for achieving trust?

 • Here are some tips on how to strengthen funder-grantee relationships.